halcyondream/halcyondream.github.io/_posts/2024-16-01-thm-aws-s3-walkthrough.md

 Take note of the *GroupId* value, which begins with "sg-", as you will need it when launching the instance.
 (In this screenshot, its full value is redacted, but yours will be a small hex string.)

-Now, launch the instance, using the configuration values you got from previous steps:
+Now, launch the instance, using the configuration values you got from previous steps.
+For simplicity, use the [t3a.micro instance type](https://aws.amazon.com/ec2/instance-types/).

 ```
 ~$ aws ec2 run-instances \